levanduc094/admin-portal/README.md

 ### Reporting Issues

-We use GitHub Issues as the official bug tracker for the Horizon UI.
+We use GitHub Issues as the official bug tracker for the Horizon UI..
 Here are some advices for our users that want to report an issue:

 1. Make sure that you are using the latest version of the Horizon UI Dashbaord.